 - Curepipe - Discover the Town of Curepipe and savor some local street food at the Market.

-Curepipe offers a variety of attractions, making it an ideal destination for tourists.
+Curepipe boasts a variety of attractions, making it an ideal destination for tourists.
 Visitors can explore the War Memorial, situated in front of a majestic colonial-era building, Royal College Curepipe, the island’s oldest and most prestigious college, recently celebrating its 200th anniversary.

-Alexandra Falls - The tranquil surroundings of Alexandra Falls offer a glimpse into the island’s past, sheltered by a rich and untouched rainforest with around 200 species of trees, shrubs, plants, and wildlife.
+- Alexandra Falls - The tranquil surroundings of Alexandra Falls offer a glimpse into the island’s past, sheltered by a rich and untouched rainforest with around 200 species of trees, shrubs, plants, and wildlife.
 Relax with loved ones as you listen to the falls from a distance, comforted by melodious sounds.

-Chamarel Seven Coloured Earth Geopark - A short drive across the reserve leads to the enchanting seven-colored earth of Chamarel.
+- Chamarel Seven Coloured Earth Geopark - A short drive across the reserve leads to the enchanting seven-colored earth of Chamarel.
 Witness the various colors of the soil, cooled at different temperatures millions of years ago, where the rains have carved beautiful patterns into the hillside, creating an effect of earthen meringue.

-The Martello Tower Museum - The next stop takes visitors back in time with a visit to the ‘Martello Tower’ located on the beach of La Preneuse.
+- The Martello Tower Museum - The next stop takes visitors back in time with a visit to the ‘Martello Tower’ located on the beach of La Preneuse.

 Saltwater is pumped from the sea into large basins covering an area of 30 hectares, where it is left to evaporate.
 In the early mornings and evenings, experienced workers collect the salt cubes before they are crushed into smaller pieces if needed and packaged for use.